The Order of Australia

-The Order was instituted by The Queen on the 14th of February 1975.
+The Order was instituted by Queen Elizabeth II (pictured above wearing the insignia of the Order) on the 14th of February 1975.
 It was established as “an Australian society of honour for the purpose of according recognition to Australian citizens and other persons for achievement or for meritorious service”.
 The Order comprises of a General Division and a Military Division each with four levels: Companion, Officer, Member and a Medal of the Order.

-The Queen is Sovereign of the Order and the Governor-General is Chancellor.
+The Late Queen was, and now King Charles III is, Sovereign of the Order and the Governor-General is Chancellor.
 It is usual for the Official Secretary to the Governor-General to serve as the Secretary of the Order.

 Companion – AC